Stop Swollen, Bleeding Gums Before You Lose Your Teeth

 How Can Lasers Help With My Gums?

 If scaling and root planing cannot work alone, our dentists are trained in using a special dental laser to help.
 Laser assisted new attachment procedure uses a dental laser to painlessly remove infected gum tissue without surgery.
-We offer this dental procedure at both our Bridgeport/Trumbull Line dental office and Stratford dental offices.
+We offer this dental procedure at both our Bridgeport/Trumbull Line dental office and Shelton dental offices.

 If your gums are swollen or bleed after brushing, you could have gum disease.
 And if it’s left untreated, you could soon start to lose teeth.
 But with our nonsurgical gum disease treatment, like scaling and root planing, we can help you have healthy gums for a lifetime.
-For more information about how we can can treat gum disease, or to make your next appointment, call today at 203-372-1220 for Bridgeport/Trumbull Line or 203-378-9737 for Stratford.
+For more information about how we can can treat gum disease, or to make your next appointment, call today at 203-372-1220 for Bridgeport/Trumbull Line or 203-378-9737 for Shelton.
 You can also use our convenient online form to contact either location.